-Provost and Executive Vice President Elizabeth M. Bejar acknowledged the pillar committee leaders and co-chairs present at the meeting.
-She emphasized the importance of deciding where the focus will be in the next five years to set the foundation for subsequent 50 years.
-She touched upon various areas of strength at FIU, including health, innovation and technology, and environment and environmental resilience.
-These are strategic areas of focus, and Provost Bejar encouraged the committee members to attend the visioning session taking place on April 17th to continue to be part of the conversation.
-She provided an overview of the anticipated timeline.
+Provost and Executive Vice President Elizabeth M. Bejar acknowledged the pillar committee leaders and co-chairs present at the meeting who have worked together to gather the information and compile it effectively for the FIU 2030 Strategic Plan.
+She emphasized the importance of deciding where the focus will be to catalyze, elevate, and move the needle in the next five years to set the foundation for subsequent 50 years.
+She touched upon various areas of strength at FIU including health, innovation and technology, and environment and environmental resilience which are under the strategic areas of focus for the strategic plan.
+Provost Bejar encouraged the committee members to attend the visioning session taking place on April 17th to continue to be part of the conversation.
+She provided an overview of the anticipated timeline and explained that between April and May 2024 there will be complete writing of the plan and then internal reviews and final edits.
 She added that in the fall 2024 semester the plan will be taken to the FIU Board of Trustees for review and approval and subsequently to the BOG for review and approval in October.
 She explained that the development of the strategic plan takes into account the human, physical, and financial considerations and investments.
 She shared that a core strength of FIU is that it is a young institution which provides for a greater ability to innovate and respond in a strategic way.
-Provost Bejar shared sample questions that were developed through meetings with deans and key institution leaders, opening the floor for discussion and questions.
+Provost Bejar shared sample questions that were developed through meetings with deans and key institution leaders.
+She opened the floor for discussion and questions from the strategic planning committee members.

 Committee Chair Sarnoff proposed questions regarding what technology and health will look like in 2035.
+He commented that Universities are very insulated within society.
 Trustee Dean C. Colson mentioned that five (5) years ago an initial strategic planning committee meeting was held without having a standing committee on the board.
+He added that the strategic planning process has improved.
 He emphasized that it is important to approach the process with the understanding that FIU is working under the umbrella of the BOG strategic plan and performance funding metrics and as a result FIU will need to adapt.
+Trustee Colson mentioned that the BOG will likely increase focus in research funding.
 He noted that the FIU and Baptist partnership with the FIU Herbert Wertheim College of Medicine (HWCOM) will also lead to an increase in research funding.
 He added that having faculty, students, staff, and administrators engaged in the strategic planning process is important and that the strategic plan pillars will align with the BOG strategic plan.
 Trustee Colson suggested that trustees should be provided with copies of the BOG strategic plan and recent strategic plans of other universities in the SUS.
-Trustee Hondal commented that the University leadership should be trying to anticipate the future context that FIU will be in.
+Trustee Hondal thanked the university leadership for the summary presentation at the workshop.
+She commented that context is very important, and that university leadership should be trying to anticipate the future context that FIU will be in.
 She added that a relative competitive assessment of the rankings is a rich part of the strategic planning conversation.
 She pointed out that areas where FIU has distinguished itself in should be built upon.
-She emphasized the idea of understanding where the University leadership wants FIU to be in the future, and how to implement a plan to get there.
+She emphasized the idea of understanding where the university leadership wants FIU to be in the future, and how to implement a plan to get there.